gnolang/blog/posts/2024-12-10_road-to-mainnet/README.md

 - **Tendermint2**: Tendermint2 will mark a significant leap in consensus performance and scalability.
 Key improvements include faster block finality, more robust validator management, and greater resilience to node failures.
-- **GovDAO Formation:** GovDAO, gno.land’s decentralized governance system, will be live at Genesis.
+- **GovDAO Formation:** gno.land’s decentralized governance system will be live at Genesis.
 Composed of the most active contributors, GovDAO will take on responsibility for governing gno.land on-chain, handling decisions like protocol upgrades, parameter changes, and other critical decisions to ensure